On day 22 of my 366-day self-care challenge, I explored the practice of wearing sunscreen to protect my skin from sun damage.

 Eight months after moving from Austin to Seattle, my vitamin D level plummeted from 34 to 20.
 I wasn’t all that surprised.
 As you might expect, moving further away from the equator means less sun.

 According to the NIH, “Ten to 15 minutes of sunshine three times weekly is enough to produce the body’s requirement for vitamin D. The sun needs to shine on the skin of your face, arms, back, or legs (without sunscreen).”
 That sounds reasonable enough unless you happen to live in the Pacific Northwest where the dark days of winter make you sometimes forget that the sun exists at all.
-(This is also probably why so many people take their vacations during this time.)
+(That’s also probably why so many people take vacations during this time.)

 The NIH goes on to say, “Because exposure to sunlight is a risk for skin cancer, you should use sunscreen after a few minutes in the sun.”

 With this balanced perspective in mind, my self-care practice for the day was to enjoy a little bit of sunscreen-free sunshine, and then I responsibly applied sunscreen to prevent a sunburn.